securzecom/dpdpa-docs/docs/2. DPDPA Rules/14 - Rights of Data Principals.md

 ### 3. Publishing Grievance-Handling Timelines

 Every Data Fiduciary and Consent Manager must disclose **how quickly grievances will be resolved** and ensure that their system can actually meet that commitment.
-This timeframe could vary — for example, 7 days for password-reset issues, 15 days for data-access requests, or 30 days for deletion confirmation.
+This timeframe could vary — for example, 15 days for data-access requests, or 30 days for deletion confirmation.

 The organisation must also implement monitoring mechanisms to ensure timely responses.
 Automated tracking, escalation alerts, and monthly reports to the DPO are considered good practice.